tagohd/mono/Characters/All Characters.md

 ## [[The Dragon]]
 - You'd think this is the true main antagonist, but she's actually [[(12) December 2020 Chat Logs#^8a0296|super chill]]
-- Tragically in love with Pauline, the horse #Cite/Movie/Shrek
+- Tragically in love with Pauline, the horse #Cite/Movie/Shrek [movieRefType:: Shrek/Character]

 ## [[Luke's Noble Steed|Pauline]]
 - Luke's noble steed